|

 will be presented in ten minute modules designed to do

-Testing an online management and leadership class for project
+one per day. | Testing an online management and leadership class for project

 managers, team leaders, and supervisors that will be published